 While it is certainly possible to find good quality Georgian cheese wherever you go, true connoisseurs of cheese will love the annual Cheese Festival held in Tbilisi each summer.

-This celebration of all things cheese gives you the opportunity to try all fourteen of Georgia’s most famous regional cheeses in one place, including:
+This celebration of all things cheese gives you the opportunity to try all fourteen of Georgia’s (Country) most famous regional cheeses in one place, including:

 · Aged and preserved Dambalkhacho from Pshavi,

 · Spicy Tushetian Chogi made from sheep milk,

 · Soft Kalti, perfect for pairing with local beer,

 · Versatile and delicious Sulguni, including unique varieties from Samegrelo and Svaneti,

 · Various regional Guda varieties including Tushetian Guda,